BreweryTeam/Gringotts/README.md

 This can be configured.

 ### QuickReturn
-Players can right-click outside any Gringotts gui to return to "Your Vaults" gui.
+Players can right-click outside any Malts gui to return to "Your Vaults" gui.
 This can be configured.

-Gringotts has other nuanced features too.
+Malts has other nuanced features too.
 As stated before, this project is in **beta** and should not be used on production servers at the moment.
-Gringotts only supports PaperMC-based servers.
+Malts only supports PaperMC-based servers.

-Attached below are a showcase of some of the guis in Gringotts:
+Attached below are a showcase of some of the guis in Malts:

 ![yourvaults.png](images/yourvaults.png)